cyclr/docs/pages/v2/05-application-connectors/authentication/office-365.md

 {::options parse_block_html="true" /}
 <section class="card">

-## Office 365 setup
+## Microsoft Office 365 setup

 Microsoft Office 365 uses OAuth 2.0.
-To use the Office 365 connector, sign up for an application on Microsoft first and get the following authentication values:
+To use the Microsoft Office 365 connector, sign up for an application with Microsoft first and get the following authentication values:
 * OAuth client ID.
 * Client secret.